gfk-ba/carbon-router/README.md

 * `name`: Unique name of the route.
 * `url`: Route URL.
 It can contain parameters within curly braces.
 * `options`: An object with options for this route.
 Valid option keys are:
-  * `contentTemplate`: Either:
-    * Name of the template to use for the page content.
-    * An object, where the keys are the names of the content regions and the values the names of the templates for those regions.
+  * `regions`: An object which keys are region names and the values are objects with the region configuration (template and data).
+    * The region configuration can have two keys:
+      * `template`: Name of the template for this region.
+Will override any template specified for this region in the router configuration.
-  * `contentData`: Can either be an object or a function returning an object.
-The result is merged with the data context that is passed to the content template.
+      * `data`: Can either be an object or a function returning an object.
+The result is merged with the data context that is passed to the template.
         * If it's a function, it can have two (optional) parameters `data` and `region`.
 The first contains data that will be passed in the data context.
 The second is a string identifying the content region the data is for.
-  * `layoutTemplate`: Same as the `contentTemplate` option, but used for the layout template.
-  * `layoutData`: Same as the `contentData` option, but used for the data context that is passed to the layout template.
   * `paramDefaults`: Object containing default values for one or more route parameters.
 Parameters with default values are optional when constructing a URL for the route, the other parameters are required.
   * `before`: Before hook function, which is called before the layout for this route is rendered.